 If an allergen is within your control, such as a grooming product, you can prevent exposure.

 If you can’t trace the cause, bring your dog to a vet.
 The doctor may conduct blood and skin tests, revealing allergies to grass, pollen, and mould.
 For seasonal allergies, the vet may prescribe medication.

 For a grass allergy, keep your lawn short.
 Also, after walking your pup, have them step in a foot bath.
 Then, dry their feet thoroughly.

-Also helpful is bathing your dog regularly, such as with All Natural Itchy Dog Shampoo & Conditioner.
+Also helpful is bathing your dog regularly, such as with shampoo for itchy dogs.
 By this, you’ll remove allergens from your pup’s coat and skin.

 To further soothe skin irritation and aid healing, use All Natural Itchy Skin & Minor Wound Care.

 This type of allergy provokes intense itching, a rash, and digestive problems.
 Also possible are recurrent ear or skin infections.

 Suspect a food allergy if your dog’s symptoms coincide with switching their food.
 If your dog is a puppy, they could be allergic to one or more food proteins.
 Prime suspects are chicken, beef, lamb, eggs, dairy, soy, and wheat.

 Adult dogs can also develop food allergies, usually after age 7.

 To pinpoint the food allergens, put your dog on an “elimination diet.”
 For eight to 12 weeks, you’ll avoid feeding them any questionable foods.
 Then, one by one, you reintroduce them, noting the effect before proceeding to the next.
 Your vet will guide you through the process of staging an elimination diet.